tkurz/squebi/README.md

 **default: '#squebi'**

 ## appLoader : String
-The container that is shown before the app is loaded completely.
+The identifier (#id or .class) for the container that is shown before the app is loaded completely.
 This container is hided on app startup complete.

 **default: '#appLoader'**